Baking & Pastry Arts

 Online Baking & Pastry Arts Programs

-In the 2018-2019 academic year, 211 schools offered some type of baking and pastry arts/baker/pastry chef program.
+In 2020-2021, 205 schools offered a baking and pastry arts program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|